 Testosterone replacement has been associated with blood clots.
 This warning pertains to prescription hormone replacement drugs.
 It's not known if testosterone supplements cause blood clots.
 One report describes blood clots in the lungs of a 51-year-old man soon after he started taking a multi-ingredient testosterone supplement.

 There is no evidence testofen promotes cancer, heart disease, high blood pressure or any other side effect associated hormone replacement therapy.
 Preliminary evidence suggests fenugreek – the spice – may reduce cancer.

 Does It Work?

 Company-sponsored research appears to show Testofen raises testosterone levels although other research casts doubts on this.
 Not all studies show testofen raises free T or total T levels.
 I'm personally not yet convinced it works.
 I'd like to see a few other studies, especially those involving only men over age 50.
-If your concerned about your T levels and really want to know if it works, get your testosterone measured before and after.
+If you are concerned about your T levels and really want to know if it works, get your testosterone measured before and after.